savannainstitute/chestnut-burr-detection-from-drone/README.md

 # chestnut-burr-detection-from-drone
-Python code for estimating per-tree chestnut burr yield in drone imagery
+Python code for estimating burr yield for chestnut trees in drone imagery

 Contents: